A dichotomy phenomenon for Bad minus normed Dirichlet: An abundance of precompact orbits with a prescribed limit point

-The cylindrical intervals of \eqref{cylinder} are either disjoint or satisfy a containment relation.
-Each $I$ in $\mathcal{E}_m$ is a set where the first $m$ digits of the continued fraction are defined.
-The diameter of these sets converge to $0$ as $m \to \infty$.
+The cylindrical intervals of \eqref{cylinder} are either disjoint or satisfy a containment relation. {Thus each $I, J$ which belong to some $\mathcal{E}_m$ can intersect in at most a point.} The diameter of these sets converge to $0$ as $m \to \infty$.
 Moreover for each $I \in \mathcal{E}_m$, we have

 Thus the conditions for Theorem \ref{Urbanski} are satisfied.
 We also have that

 We now turn to computing $\Theta_m$.
 Assume $\mathcal{E}_{m+1}$ is defined according to the first case in equation \eqref{Em-definition}.
 If $I \in \mathcal{E}_m$, then, using Proposition \ref{conditional}, we can wirte